jamaicada/librenms-guacamole/README.md

 ```php
 $GUACAMOLE_URL = 'https://localhost/ssh/#/client/'
 ```
-where https://localhost/ssh/ url where you installed Apache Guacamole
+where https://localhost/ssh/ url where you had configured to run Apache Guacamole

+5. Adjust import.sh according you database access credentials (all parameters are pretty self explanatory)
-5. Adjust your LibreNMS config.php with
+6. Adjust your LibreNMS config.php with
 ```php
 $config['gateone']['server'] = 'http://localhost/guacamole.php';
 ```
 where localhost is where your run your LibreNMS

-6. Start guacamole.sh and optionally - you can run it in cron every N minutes.
+7. Start guacamole.sh and optionally - you can run it in cron every N minutes.